 Perspective Drawing - One Point Perspective

-In our one point perspective drawing above, you can see the lines of construction used to draw the two rectangles from our illustration of the picture plane.
+In our One Point Perspective drawing above, you can see the lines of construction used to draw the two rectangles from our illustration of the ground plane.

 There are two types of construction lines used in this perspective drawing:

 Orthogonal Lines which we have drawn in RED.

 Transversal Lines which we have drawn in GREEN.

 Orthogonal lines are parallel to the ground plane and move back from the picture plane.

 Orthogonal lines set the varying heights or widths of a rectangular plane as it recedes from view.

 Orthogonal lines always appear to meet at a vanishing point on the eye level.